mirayatech/tic-tac-emoji/README.md

 In this mode, you will play against a computer bot.

 - Click on the 'Single Player' button to play.
-- Choose a player; there are always new emojis appearing whenever you visit the select player page.
+- Choose a player - there are always new emojis appearing whenever you visit the select player page.
 - Then, choose the game mode you want to play with the bot - Hard or Easy.
 - The player who gets 3 in a row first wins.
 - Whether it's a win, loss, or a draw, a modal displaying the result appears once the game is over.
 You'll then see two buttons:
-  - 'Replay' button to play again.
+  - **Replay'** button to play again.
-  - 'Home' button to return to the main menu.
+  - **Home** button to return to the main menu.
 - If you close the browser or leave the page and come back, you'll resume the game from where you left off.

 ## 2️⃣ Multiplayer (coming soon)